nuxt/docs/en/guide/directory-structure.md

 The `layouts` directory contains your Application Layouts.

-_This directory can not be renamed._
+_This directory cannot be renamed._

 [More documentation about Layouts integration](/guide/views#layouts)

 ### The Middleware Directory

 The `middleware` directory contains your Application Middleware.
-The middleware lets you define custom function to be ran before rendering a page or a group of pages (layouts).
+Middleware lets you define custom functions that can be run before rendering either a page or a group of pages (layouts).

 [More documentation about Middleware integration](/guide/routing#middleware)

 ### The Pages Directory

 The `pages` directory contains your Application Views and Routes.
-The framework reads all the `.vue` files inside this directory and create the router of your application.
+The framework reads all the `.vue` files inside this directory and creates the application router.

-_This directory can not be renamed._
+_This directory cannot be renamed._

 [More documentation about Pages integration](/guide/views)